Club Profile

 Going to a Game at Burton Albion

 GETTING THERE: From the rail station, you can walk in about half an hour, unless you get distracted on the way (see Pubs below).
-Use Google Maps to see the two different walking routes.
 You can also take bus 1, 17, or 38 or grab a taxi for about £7.
 PUBS: Burton really is full of beer, beer, and more beer.
-Along the shortest walking route to the…
+Near the station, check out the tiny and über-charming Weighbridge Inn.
+If you take the longer…

 Burton Albion Tickets